dsohk/rancher-devsecops-workshop/docs/part-1.md

 Once it's ready, please install Longhorn on it and download KUBECONFIG file into your Harbor VM.
 Thank you!
 ```

 Return to your browser with Rancher UI, you should see the `devsecops` cluster is being initialized.
-It may take 5-10 minutes to complete the whole RKE cluster.
+It may take 5-10 minutes to complete the whole RKE cluster setup.

 ![Rancher UI](./images/rancher-ui-devsecops-cluster-success.png)